Hastings Power Station: Power plant

 The alternator was designed to operate at 3,000 rpm and was coupled to the turbine via a clutch.
 The main and pilot exciters were gear-driven from the end of the alternator shaft at 1,000 rpm.

 Automatic control

 The station was controlled from the Grid Control Centre at East Grinstead.
 But it could also be controlled locally.
 The main turbines and auxiliaries were controlled with manual overriding features.
 The main turbine sets could achieve a load of 10 MW from the pressing of a button within 2 minutes and 40 seconds.
 From the stabilizing load of 10 MW, the full capacity of 55 MW could be achieved in a matter of seconds.

 This fast start-up of a power-station was particularly useful for supplying the national electricity grid at very short notice where sharp drops in supply occurred.

-Electricity output

-The electricity output, in GWh, from Hasting power station over the period 1968–82 was as follows:

 Decline and closure

 The station was built before the OPEC crisis of the 1973–74.
 As oil-based fuels increased in price, the station was deemed uneconomic and was mothballed in 1979.
 It received a reprieve when turbine Number 1 was recommissioned in 1983 (Hastings is not on the CEGB's Statistical Yearbook list of gas turbine power stations in 1984/5 or 1985/6) to compensate for a national deficit of power generators caused by the closure of some coal-fired stations during the coal miners' strike.
 By the late 1980s, the turbines and other plant were either stripped from the station or stolen by scrap dealers.
 In 2000, an arson attack on illegally dumped rubber tyres within the building caused considerable damage.
 After the fire, poisonous blue asbestos was discovered which caused a panic within the local area and a 500-meter evacuation was ordered so the site could be investigated.
 The station was demolished in 2003.